top of page

 Practical Assessment

 The IFGA practical assessment is divided into three categories: Guided Experience, Technique, and Knowledge, with each assessed separately.
-This structure ensures a comprehensive evaluation of a guide's skills and abilities across all key areas.

 *There are additional requirements to become certified depending on the specialisation you choose, such as a driving assessment.
 These are detailed below.